Shutter Mechanisms

 There are two blinds wound on separate sets of rollers, each has a fixed aperture, the exposure slit is formed by the displacement of one blind relative to the other.
 Blind 1 is the inner blind wound on the bottom spring roller 5 and attached to the upper roller 6, blind 2 is wound on the bottom spring roller 7 and attached to the upper roller 8.
 The blind displacement (slit width) is achieved by continuing to wind roller 8 after blind 1 has been fully wound.Setting the Blinds

-The rollers 6, 8 are geared together by wheels 12, 11 and 10, 9.
-The intermediate wheels 10, 11 are mounted on a shaft 13 and are pressed together by a spring, 16, forming a friction clutch.
+The rollers 6 and 8 are geared together by wheels 12, 11 and 10, 9.
+The intermediate wheels 10 and 11 are mounted on a shaft 13 and are pressed together by a spring, 16, forming a friction clutch.
 The further winding of roller 8 is permitted by the wheel 11 slipping on the wheel 10.
 The pin 23 and the wheel 10 are rigidly fixed on the shaft 13.
 The clutch-sleeves 19, 20 and 21 rotate on shaft 13 and enclose the spring 16.
 The clutch-parts have their ends shaped into a single tooth such that after an amount of angular movement of one sleeve the teeth meet and the clutch-sleeves turn in unison.
 After completing a revolution, pin 23 turns the clutch-sleeve 19.
-After two revolutions, the sleeve 20 is turned by the sleeve 19, and finally, after four revolutions the sleeve 21 comes in contact with the pin 29 on the loose wheel 11.
+After two revolutions, the sleeve 20 is turned by the sleeve 19, and finally, after four revolutions the sleeve 21 comes in contact with pin 29 on the loose wheel 11.
 The movement of the wheel 11 with regard to the wheel 10 is therefore limited to four revolutions.
 The displacement of the roller 8 with regard to the roller 6 is shown by the indicating-disc 32.Release Mechanism

 - After exposure.
 Lever 30 engages 47 and 52.
-Levers 36, 36a lifted clear.
+Levers 36 and 36a are lifted clear.

 - Mirror set.
 Lever 30 lifted clear.
 Lever 36a engages 36b.
 Lever 36 pushed against 51.